pepijndevos/pepijndevos.github.com/_posts/2014-08-16-costa-rica.markdown

 I hardly made it in time myself, the bus was already in motion when I jumped on.
 I'm glad they drive with the doors wide open over here.

-The bus stoped in Quepos, where I took a taxi to the hostel.
+The bus stopped in Quepos, where I took a taxi to the hostel.
-The location of the hostel is best decribed by its GPS coordinates, so the driver didn't have an easy job finding it.
+The location of the hostel is best described by its GPS coordinates, so the driver didn't have an easy job finding it.

 When I got there I found no one speaks English there, so asking for directions was tough.
-Aparrently the place also doesn't have a phone, other than that of the Dutch owner.
+Apparently the place also doesn't have a phone, other than that of the Dutch owner.
-I was the only guest, and stayed in this huge room, next to a huge swiming pool.
+I was the only guest, and stayed in this huge room, next to a huge swimming pool.
 I used neither very much,

 I decided to go to the beach in the afternoon.
-I asked for directioins, and they pointed me to the bus.
+I asked for directions, and they pointed me to the bus.
 I had no idea where to get off or how to find my way back to the hostel.

 I spent a bunch of time messing around in the ocean and sitting on the beach.